 We have a longstanding policy of encouraging and maximizing opportunities for minorities, women, veterans and small entrepreneurs in the New York and New Jersey region to the fullest extent possible consistent with the law.
 We further demonstrate our commitment by having our employees value and respect the differences among ourselves, our patrons, and our business and community partners.
-Our enduring commitment helps to create an atmosphere and environment where diverse individuals and businesses are provided with the opportunity to fully compete, fully perform and fully maximize their contributions.
+Our enduring commitment helps to create an atmosphere and environment where diverse individuals and businesses are provided with the opportunity to fully participate, perform and maximize their contributions.

-The Port Authority recognize the following ERGs:
+The Port Authority supports the following EBRGs:

 The mission of the Port Authority Abilities Network (PAAN) is to establish a diverse and inclusive work environment that values, respects and embraces employees for their abilities.
 Working in collaboration with the Port Authority and in alignment with its business objectives, we aim to build awareness, maximize potential and empower members with and without disabilities in order to advance the organization’s mission of meeting the critical transportation needs of the bi-state region.
-We are dedicated to increasing the level of awareness across the agency about the talents and contributions of people with disabilities while fostering opportunities for our members to reach their highest potential and promoting ways in which our customers, patrons, and business partners have greater accessibility and accommodations to all Port Authority facilities, in keeping with the agency’s commitment to exceptional customer service.
+We are dedicated to increasing the level of awareness across the agency about the talents and contributions of people with disabilities while fostering opportunities for our members to reach their highest potential and promoting ways in which our employees, customers, patrons, and business partners have greater accessibility and accommodations to thrive at the Port Authority and its facilities, in keeping with the agency’s commitment to exceptional customer service.

 The mission of the Port Authority Asian American Association (PAAAA) is to enhance the awareness and importance of a diverse workforce within the Port Authority.
 The PAAAA strives to maintain and provide an organization with high standards to fulfill the mission and to represent the needs and ideas of Asian and Asian American staff through all aspects of the agency, particularly in key decision-making positions, to address the unique perspective of the various cultures that are represented through PAAAA.
 The group strives to convey a greater understanding and recognition of the impact of Asians and Asian Americans within the Port Authority and within the region we serve.
 PAAAA is committed to promoting potential and effective future leaders and assisting them in cultivating long-term positive relationships necessary to succeed and contribute to the overarching agency mission.